How Simone Biles Shaped the Future: A Legacy Timeline

 A detailed timeline of the impact and legacy of Simone Biles across different fields.

-In July 2013, Simone Biles competed poorly at the U.S. Classic.
-Following this, she consulted a sports psychologist, who helped her with anxiety and confidence issues.
+In July 2013, Simone Biles competed at the U.S. Classic, performing poorly with several falls and twisting her ankle on the floor exercise.
+Subsequently, she consulted a sports psychologist, crediting this with helping her anxiety and confidence issues and enabling her future dominance.

-After the 2016 Rio Games, Biles co-wrote an autobiography with journalist Michelle Burford, Courage to Soar: A Body in Motion, A Life in Balance.
+After the 2016 Rio Games, Simone Biles co-wrote an autobiography with journalist Michelle Burford.
+The book, titled Courage to Soar: A Body in Motion, A Life in Balance, conveyed the message to readers to pursue their dreams and was meant to pass on the inspiration she has received from others.

 Courage to Soar: A Body in Motion, A Life in Balance